Teaching guidelines +/- 15 minutes

 3. Mogen gives permission or prohibition, such as 'Je mag hier niet roken'.

-Persoon (Person)Moeten (Must)Kunnen (Can)Mogen (May)
+Persoon (Person)Moeten (must)Kunnen (Can)Mogen (May)

-Ikmoet (must)kan (can)mag (may)
+Ikmoet (must)kan (Person)mag (may)

-Jijmoet (must)kan (can)mag (may)
+Jijmoet (must)kan (Person)mag (may)

-Hij/Zij/Hetmoet (must)kan (can)mag (may)
+Hij/Zij/Hetmoet (must)kan (Person)mag (may)

 Wijmoeten (must)kunnen (can)mogen (may)